PriyankaMahankali/ASCIIArt/README.md

 If the input image for AsciiArtGenerator535 is ![380-3804216_paper-plane-vector-png](https://github.com/user-attachments/assets/472033d5-7329-4a50-a40c-308774ed171e)

-the output generates (which is automatically copied to clipboard) is
+the output generated (which is automatically copied to clipboard) is

                                                                                     :-
                                                                                   :---